The Design Review Panel offers both in-person and online design review panel sessions.

-Sessions should be booked using our online booking system.
+Design Review Panel sessions should be booked using our online design review panel booking system.

-'The Design Review Panel TM operates nationally, providing an impartial, multi-disciplinary, constructive, expert, review process during the pre-application stage of the planning process, to applicants & local authorities.
-Feedback from The Design Review Panel TM is a material consideration in planning application process , as per paragraph 133 of the National Planning Policy Framework (NPPF)
+'The Design Review Panel' TM operates nationally, providing an impartial, multi-disciplinary, constructive, expert, design review process during the pre-application stage of the planning process, to applicants & local authorities.
+Feedback from The Design Review Panel TM is a material consideration in planning application process, as per paragraph 133 of the National Planning Policy Framework (NPPF)

 About The Design Review Panel TM

-As stated within the National Planning Policy Framework (NPPF), the Design Review Panel's feedback is a material consideration for local authorities and the planning inspectorate when determining planning applications.
-The Design Review Panel provides its services directly to applicants as well as to local authorities.
+As stated within the National Planning Policy Framework (NPPF), The Design Review Panel's feedback is a material consideration for local authorities and the planning inspectorate when determining planning applications.
+The Design Review Panel provides its impartial, independant design review services directly to applicants as well as to local authorities.

 The Design Review Panel operates nationally across England including in:- Bedfordshire, Berkshire, Bristol, Buckinghamshire, Cambridgeshire, Cheshire, City of London, Cornwall, Cumbria, Derbyshire, Devon, Dorset, Durham, Yorkshire, East Sussex, Essex, Gloucestershire, London, Manchester, Hampshire, Herefordshire, Hertfordshire, Kent, Lancashire, Leicestershire, Lincolnshire, Merseyside, Norfolk, North Yorkshire, Northamptonshire, Northumberland, Nottinghamshire, Oxfordshire, Rutland, Shropshire, Somerset, South Yorkshire, Staffordshire, Suffolk, Surrey, Tyne and Wear, Warwickshire, West Midlands, West Sussex, West Yorkshire, Wiltshire & Worcestershire.